A culinary guide to Cyprus – the island with a love for food

 Nicosia – the capital in the near-centre of the island

-- Traditional Cypriot (and Greek) tavernas – so many goodies to choose from in this category, here are my top three.
-Zanettos and To Tavernaki tou Pampou are a couple of rustic gems with tables crammed like sardines, whilst Pantopolio Kali Orexi is strictly speaking a Greek restaurant with a fresh, contemporary feel.
+- Traditional Cypriot (and Greek) tavernas – so many goodies to choose from in this category, here are my top two.
+Zanettos is a rustic gem with tables crammed like sardines and a 20+ mezze dish menu only, whilst Pantopolio Kali Orexi is strictly speaking a Greek restaurant with a fresh, contemporary feel.

 - Delightful hippie-chic cafe Silver Pot makes wonderful healthy all-day breakfast and lunch dishes.

-- Wine bars serving good fare – Il Bacaro for Venetian cichette and prosecco and Vino Cultura for Spanish-inspired creative tapas.
+- Wine bars-cum-restaurants – Il Bacaro for Venetian cichette and prosecco, and Med-influenced Caraffa Bastione.

 East Coast (Famagusta district) – Paralimni, Protaras, Ayia Napa and Sotira